Burkina Faso's complex and volatile crisis continues to deteriorate quickly and severely. The country is among the 10 poorest in the world.

 Conflict affects most of the regions in Burkina Faso, especially in bordering areas in the north and east of the country and intensifies in western and southern regions.

-1.7 million people are internally displaced due to violence, including almost 900,000 children as of September 2022, according to the government.
-Indicators from the field show the situation is deteriorating at a worrying pace.
+Almost 1.9 million people are internally displaced due to violence, including over 940 000 children as of end December 2022, according to the government.
+Indications from the field show the situation keeps deteriorating at a worrying pace.

 The widespread violence affects people’s basic needs and income opportunities in 40% of the territory.
 Access to fields and markets is challenging, and families cannot always meet their needs.
 In August 2022, the United Nations increased the estimated number of Burkinabe requiring humanitarian aid by 40% to 4.9 million.
 This includes 3.4 million people who are severely food insecure.

-The authorities impose numerous restrictive measures in the context of the ongoing conflict.
+The authorities impose restrictive measures in the context of the ongoing conflict.
 These may limit the movement of populations, or impact their daily life (through, for example, a ban on motorbikes in some communes or establishing military zones where people are requested to leave).
+The humanitarian response may also be altered due to the ban on cash transfers in the Sahel region.

 The conflict has also severely affected educational and health facilities.
-As of June 2022, over 4,250 schools remained closed, leaving more than 700,000 pupils out of school.
+As of December 2022, over 6,250 schools remained closed, leaving more than 1 million pupils out of school.

 How are we helping?